-The County entered into two lease agreements as lessee with Grant Capital Management and one agreement with TD Asset Management Funds for financing the acquisition of equipment.
+The County maintains leasing agreements with First Niagara Leasing and TD Asset Management Funds for financing the acquisition of equipment.
 These lease agreements qualify as capital leases for accounting purposes, and have been recorded at the present value of their future minimum lease payments as of the inception date.
-The future minimum lease obligations total \$6,462,819, and the net present value of these minimum lease payments as of June 30, 2013 are \$4,890,023.
-The County entered into a three year \$30 million Master Lease to finance vehicles and equipment on August 7, 2013 but has not drawn down on the balance to date.
+The future minimum lease obligations total \$19,026,397, and the net present value of these minimum lease payments as of June 30, 2015 is \$17,893,604.
+The County entered into a three year \$30 million Master Lease to finance vehicles and equipment on August 7, 2013 and has drawn down \$13.4 million through December 31, 2015 with an average annual cost of \$3.2 million through December 1, 2020 and \$1.2 million thereafter through the final maturity date of December 1, 2030.
+The County intends to draw down the balance as expenses are incurred.